Titans of Investing: Think tank

 Book summaries produced by the Titans Course developed into an acclaimed think tank called "Titans Briefs".
 Titans Briefs are freely released into the public domain.
 As of May 2019, the digital archive features 415 briefs.

 Chapters

 Texas A&M University

 Titans was established at Texas A&M University in August 2006.
 It is hosted at Mays Business School and the semester course is FINC 427/669.
 As of May 2019, it has graduated 28 classes consisting of 441 Titans.

 Baylor University

 Titans was established at Baylor University in September 2016.
 It is hosted at Hankamer School of Business and the semester course is BU4M.
 As of May 2019, it has graduated 4 classes consisting of 51 Titans.

 University of Texas at Austin

 Titans was established at University of Texas at Austin in January 2018.
 It is hosted at McCombs Business School and the semester course is FIN 372.
 As of May 2019, it has graduated 3 classes consisting of 48 Titans.

-Alumni Network

-The Titans Alumni Network is hosted through Linkedin to emphasize and continue the professional fraternity cultivated at each collegiate chapter.
-Through the network, Titans have open access to all graduates and help each other with career advancement.